 Who stands to benefit?

-Active in Ukraine since 2010, the fund formally extended its activities to Armenia, Georgia and Moldova in 2014 and to Belarus in 2017.
-The E5P is also looking at opportunities to operate in Azerbaijan.
+Active in Ukraine since 2010, the fund formally extended its activities to Armenia, Georgia and Moldova in 2014, to Belarus in 2017 and to Azerbaijan in 2019.

 Grant are flexible and recognise the specific priorities of each recipient country, helping national and regional governments reduce energy use, pollution, and greenhouse gas emissions.
 Experience from Ukraine has already shown that E5P grants contribute to investment volumes that are on average five times the size of the committed grants.Print pdf